adamspgeek/simple-material-design-blog-theme/README.md

 # Simple Material Design Blog Theme
-This is a simple static blog theme made of getmdl.io UI library.
+This is a simple static blog theme made of getmdl.io library.

 ## Requirements